airgradienthq/arduino/docs/local-server.md

 **Notes**

-- `offlineMode` : device will disable all network operation, and only show measurements on display and ledbar; Read-Only; change can be apply using reset button on boot.
+- `offlineMode` : device will disable all network operation, and only show measurements on display and ledbar; Read-Only; Change can be apply using reset button on boot.
-- `disableCloudConnection` : disable every request to airgradient server, means feature like post data to airgradient dashboard, configure from cloud and firmware update are disabled.
-This configuration override `configurationControl` and `postDataToAirGradient`; Read-Only; change can be apply from wifi setup webpage.
+- `disableCloudConnection` : disable every request to AirGradient server, means features like post data to AirGradient server, configuration from AirGradient server and automatic firmware updates are disabled.
+This configuration overrides `configurationControl` and `postDataToAirGradient`; Read-Only; Change can be apply from wifi setup webpage.

 #### Corrections